miriamkw/GluPredKit/README.md

 Here are specifics for various component types:

 #### Parsers
-Refers to the fetching of data from data sources (for example Nighscout, Tidepool or Apple Health), and to process the data into the same table.
+Refers to the fetching of data from data sources (for example Nighscout, Tidepool or Apple Health), and to process the data into a standardized format.
 - Directory: `glupredkit/parsers`
 - Base Class: `BaseParser`